 The best treatment plan for a brain illness/disorder or mental health illness depends on several variables, and in many cases, a combination of treatments might work best.
 If you have a mild mental health or brain illness with well-controlled symptoms, you might find that working with your primary care provider who can prescribe medication and talking with a therapist, is everything you need to get on the path back to your usual sense of well-being.

 However, if your mental health/brain illness is more complicated, a team approach is often needed to ensure that all your medical and social needs are met.
 A team approach is usually critical for severe brain illnesses, such as Schizophrenia, Bipolar, or Severe Depression.
 In situations like these, your treatment team might include your:

-- Psychiatrist, a medical doctor who diagnoses, prescribe medications, and treats brain/mental illnesses
+- Psychiatrist, a medical doctor who diagnoses, prescribes medications, and treats brain/mental illnesses

 - Therapists, such as a psychologist or a licensed counselor